 Let’s talk about some genetic SNP’s that are associated and supported in recovering autism.
 Single nucleotide polymorphisms, often referred to as SNPs (pronounced “snips”) are basic genetic variations in people.
 Respectively, in a DNA sequence.
-There are over 800 genes associated with AUTISM and all of them have been randomized out in clinical trials which tells us that autism is largely environmental!
+There are thousands of genes associated with AUTISM and all of them have been randomized out in clinical trials which tells us that autism is largely environmental!
 However, even though our genes do not define us, they can guide our way toward healing.

 Genetic susceptibilities come from trauma, both physical, emotional, and from toxic insult.
 Less than five percent of humans have genetic defects at birth.